djhmateer/djhmateer.github.io/_posts/2021-10-17-sending email via google workspace gsuite gmail with c sharp.md

       return true;
   }
 ```

-## Create a project in Google Cloud
+## 2 and 3 Create a project in Google Cloud

+I never successfully got these approaches working, but they should.

+My main issues were the complexity of getting OAuth2 working, and it didn't feel like the correct tool for sending transactional email.

+2. API using Service Account - 2 step OAuth2. (not for Gmail)
+3. API using 3 step OAuth2

 [https://developers.google.com/gmail/api/quickstart/dotnet](https://developers.google.com/gmail/api/quickstart/dotnet) .NET Quickstart for the Gmail API which links to: